-- 10.11.1.2 Identification of the specimen (manufacturer, source of supply, dimensions, model types, materials, and other pertinent information). - 10.11.1.3 Detailed drawings of the specimen and test fixture, showing the dimensions of section profiles, purlin location, measurement locations, panel arrangement, installation and spacing of anchorage, sealants, and perimeter construction details.
-Note any modifications made on the specimen, including reinforcement in accordance with 10.10.2.9, to obtain the reported values, on the drawings. - 10.11.1.4 Measured thickness and tensile vield strength of the material used in the test panels.
+- 9.11.1.2 Identification of the specimen (manufacturer, source of supply, dimensions, model types, materials, and other pertinent information). - 9.11.1.3 Detailed drawings of the specimen and test fixture, showing the dimensions of T125profiles, purlin location, measurement lopanel cations, arrangement, installation and spacing of anchorage, sealants, and perimeter construction details.
+Note any modifications made on the specimen, including reinforcement in accordance with T125-9.10.2.9, to obtain the reported values, on the drawings. - Measured thickness 9.11.1.4 and tensile yield strength of the material used in the test panels.
 Mechanical properties and thickness shall be measured after the removal of coatings in accordance with the appropriate standards for the material used, that is.
-Test methods A 370 for steel and Method B 557 for aluminum.
-These values will be used to verify conformity with the product specification or make any required adjustment of allowable capacity within the range of a material specification and shall be made in accordance with the appropriate ASTM standard for the material involved. - 10.11.1.5 Tabulation of the number of test load increments, zero load value and pressure differences exerted across the specimen at load increments, pertinent deflections at these pressure difference, and permanent deformations at locations specified for each specimen tested.
+Test methods A 370 for steel and method B 557 for aluminum.
+These values will be used to verify conformity with the product specification or make any required adjustment of allowable capacity within the range of a material specification and shall be made in accordance with the appropriate ASTM standard for the material involved.

-- 10.11.1.6 Plot of deflections and permanent set related to pressures applied. - 10.11.1.7 Duration of the test loads including incremental loads. - 10.11.1.8 Record of visual observations of performance and description of the location and type of failure experienced. - 10.11.1.9 When the tests are made to check conformity of the specimen to a particular specification, an identification or description of that specification. - 10.11.1.10Statement that the tests were conducted in accordance with this test method or a full description of any deviations from this test method. - 10.11.1.11 Statement that the panel and sealing method was observe by the testing engineer with comments concerning whether tape or file, or both, were used to seal against leakage, and whether, in the judgment of the test engineer, the tape or film could have influenced the results of the test. - 10.11.2 If several essentially identical specimens of a component are tested, report the results for all specimens, with each specimen being identified properly, particularly with respect to distinguishing features or differing adjustments.
-A separate drawing for each drawing specimen will not be required if all difference between them are noted on the drawings provided. - 10.12 Precision and Bias - 10.12.1 This is a new procedure, and precision and bias of the test method is to be determined.
+- 9.11.1.5 Tabulation of the number of test load increments, zero load value and pressure differences exerted across the specimen at load increments, pertinent deflections at these pressure differences, and permanent deformations at locations specified for each specimen tested. - 9.11.1.6 Plot of deflections and permanent set related to pressures applied. - 9.11.1.7 Duration of the test loads including incremental loads. - 9.11.1.8 Record of visual observations of performance and description of the location and type of failure experienced. - 9.11.1.9 When the tests are made to check conformity of the specimen to a particular specification, an identification or description of that specification. - 9.11.1.10 Statement that the tests were conducted in accordance with this test method or a full description of any deviations from this test method. - 9.11.1.11 Statement that the panel and sealing method was observed by the testing engineer with comments concerning whether tape or file, or both, were used to seal against leakage, and whether, in the judgment of the test engineer, the tape or film could have influenced the results of the test.